Silver Dollar City Foundation’s Care For Kids

 Targets Needs of Area Kids

-To meet physical needs, the Foundation has given funds to the schools each year, this year alone giving over $157,000 to 14 area school districts, all part of the Foundation’s 10-year commitment to kids.
-This brings the total funding donations through Care for Kids to $1.25 Million.
+To meet physical needs, the Foundation has given funds to the schools each year, this year alone giving over $157,000 to 14 area school districts.
+This brings the total funding donations through Care for Kids to $1.34 Million.
 The goal is to meet areas of need that fall through the cracks of existing resources and programs.

 The Silver Dollar City Foundation received two “Friend of Education” awards in Spring 2012, one from the Missouri Association of School Administrators and one from the Southwest Region Teachers Association.